auxodev/backend-assesment/README.md

 ## Submission Guidelines

-* A fork of this repository should be submitted to antonio@auxo.co with the implemented tasks in no less than 5h of the start of the assesment.
-However, the assesment is expected to take less than 3h.
+* A fork of this repository should be submitted to antonio@auxo.co with the implemented tasks in no less than 6h of the start of the assesment.
+However, the assesment is expected to take about 5h.
 The amount of time you take to take the assesment has no effect in the results.

 ## Evaluation Criteria